zerolabs-app/openclaw-version-control/docs/search-providers.md

 # OpenClaw on Windows

-The installer recommends **Skip for now** because search providers are optional and can be configured later.
+The installer recommends **Skip for now** because search providers are optional.

-Most users should complete onboarding first and experiment with search providers only if they need stronger research results.
+Most users should complete onboarding first and experiment with search providers later if they need stronger research capabilities or specialized search workflows.